-Singapore has invested a huge amount of resources into developing her public transport infrastructure in a bid to discourage private car ownership.
+Singapore has invested a huge amount of resources into developing its public transport infrastructure in a bid to discourage private car ownership.
 The introduction of a road toll system, Electronic Road Pricing (ERP), charges motorists when entering the city’s notoriously crowded Central Business District roads.
 Fret not, tourists will find it a breeze moving from place to place.
-There is an efficient network of public buses, taxis and the Mass Rapid Transit (MRT).
-Here’s what you need to know when utilising these transport means.
+There is an efficient network of public buses, taxis, and the Mass Rapid Transit (MRT).
+Here’s what you need to know when utilizing these transport means.

-For starters, car rentals in Singapore is very costly.
+For starters, car rentals in Singapore are very costly.
 It would be more economical to make use of the extensive public transport network to get around the city.
-However, should you still decide on renting a car, here are some essential information:
+However, should you still decide on renting a car, here is some essential information:

 1. You have to display a valid parking coupon on your dashboard in designated parking lots.
 Coupons can be purchased from petrol kiosks.